"You only live once, but if you do it right, once is enough."

-What was the reason behind the brief and apparently out-of-control romance with a complete stranger that had occurred with Bernard?
+What was the reason behind the brief and apparently out-of-control romance with a total stranger that had occurred with Bernard?
 Where did the pregnancy and Adam’s birth fit into the greater scheme of her life?
 Why was it so clear that Bernard was to raise their son in her absence?
 Zoe had no answers to any of these questions.
 She’d always lived her life following her gut, her intuition, and the whole affair had unfolded effortlessly.
 Therefore, it only made any sense at all if she didn’t try to rationalize it.
 Zoe had a strong feeling, however, that everything would become clearer at some point in the future.

 Zoe’s final parting gift to Bernard—well, it was from the Parker family, really—was a small trust fund.
 Enough money was deposited into Bernard’s bank account each month for he and Adam to survive on.
 This was the payment from the Parker family in exchange for Zoe keeping quiet about the scandalous out-of-wedlock pregnancy that would have tarnished the precious Clybourne/Parker family names: like mother, like daughter.

 Zoe moved to New Eden City and immersed herself in its competitive film and television scene.
 Zoe was naturally talented and aggressively ambitious, so she quickly thrived there.
 Her smoldering dark eyes, her thick brunette curls, and her voluptuous curvy body, along with her abundant charisma, enabled Zoe to easily secure a role in a buzzy new daytime television drama.
-But Zoe wasn’t interested in mainstream, sanitized, productions; she was drawn to more edgy, thought-provoking projects.
+But Zoe wasn’t really interested in mainstream, sanitized, productions; she was drawn to more edgy, thought-provoking projects.
 Zoe was also hungry for more attention, for more fame, for more star power, so she insinuated herself into the circles of the powerful, famous, and influential of the New Eden film and television scene.
 Here Zoe utilized her abundant charm and her strong sexual presence to sleep her way into the favors of the men with the necessary connections to help her star to rise meteorically; Zoe had no conscience or morals when it came to her ambition for fame.